 - fresh fruit juices are easy to get all over the country – but only mixed with water or milk, not 100% pure

 - organic chocolate made here at cocoa farms is a bit expensive but way healthier than any other one sold in groceries all over the world

-- Costa Rica is a banana country – many different kinds can be found around the country with the smallest bananas being the sweetest ones
+- Costa Rica is a banana country – many different kinds of bananas can be found around the country with the smallest bananas being the sweetest ones

 - you won’t see many dogs at the streets, nor people walking dogs